Clint Chapman

-Clinton Daniel Chapman (born March 6, 1989) is an American professional basketball player for Manama Club of the Bahraini Premier League and West Asia Super League.
+Clinton Daniel Chapman (born March 6, 1989) is an American professional basketball player for the Dorados de Chihuahua of the Liga Nacional de Baloncesto Profesional (LNBP).
+He played college basketball for the Texas Longhorns.

-He has competed in more than 400 international basketball games, playing overseas in over a dozen European and Asian leagues.
-Chapman has scored over 6,000 points and collected over 3,000 rebounds in his international career.
+Chapman has competed in more than 400 international basketball games, playing overseas in over a dozen European and Asian leagues.
+He has scored over 6,000 points and collected over 3,000 rebounds in his international career.

 On July 19, 2024, Chapman signed with Sagesse SC of the Lebanese Basketball League.
 On October 17, 2024, Chapman signed with Manama Club of the Bahraini Premier League and West Asia Super League.
+On March 24, 2026, Chapman signed with the Magnolia Chicken Timplados Hotshots of the Philippine Basketball Association to replace Nuni Omot as its import for the 2026 PBA Commissioner's Cup.